Guava – Benefits, Nutritional Facts, & Healthy Recipes

-Guava, also known as “Amrood” in Hindi, is round/oval and is full of tiny hard seeds in the centre.
+Guava, also known as “amrood” in Hindi, is round/oval and is full of tiny hard seeds in the centre.
 It is native to Central America and has a versatile inner and outer layer.
 In addition, it also possesses a unique flavour and fragrance.
 People call it one of the best superfruits due to the numerous health benefits it offers.

 Guava is a powerhouse of nutrients.
-It is rich in antioxidants, vitamin C & A, lycopene, calcium, manganese, and potassium.
+It is rich in antioxidants, vitamins C & A, lycopene, calcium, manganese, and potassium.
 Besides this, guava is also low in calories, high in fibre, and makes for a great addition to your everyday diet.